 The GBA is dedicated to promoting economic progress for its members and advocating for a positive business environment within the Town of Groton.

 What’s in it for you?

 There are many benefits of membership:

 - Increased Business – One of the principles upon which the GBA is founded is the idea that people do business with others that they know and trust.
 “Networking” is a very valuable and effective way of doing business in a small-town environment.

 - Online Town of Groton Business Listing visibility – The Town of Groton’s website, GrotonMA.gov serves as a direct portal to the GBA website, GrotonBusinessAssociation.com.

 - Strength in Numbers – When issues arise that could affect the Groton business and farming community (e.g., changes in the sign by-law), being part of a group gives you a stronger voice.

-- Common Cause – As a group, Groton businesses and farms are able to identify opportunities for one-time or recurring events that benefit the residents and businesses (e.g., Shop Groton Local).
+- Common Cause – As a group, Groton businesses and farms can identify opportunities for one-time or recurring events that benefit the residents and businesses (e.g., Shop Groton Local).